UPSAtwal/mlscgallery-cra/README.md

 - [ ] Create a backend for uploading images
 - [ ] Make the MLSC logo an svg
 - [ ] Switch to webp format for images
+- [ ] add parallax effect to the exploding animation using atropos js

 ---